NCICCGPO/gdan-tmp-models/README.md

 User input data must be in tab separated format.

 # Download Method Model Data
-Certain methods require large files to run models.
+Certain methods require large or source files to run models.
 These files are available for download from the Publication page or through Synapse directly.

 > Required step: download associated model data for certain methods

+## TODO: update name of CloudForest data file model to be more informative

-**CloudForest download** of model data: download data.tar.gz (`syn30564146`) into the directory `cloudforest/`, and decompress.
+**CloudForest download** of model data: download from Publication Page the data.tar.gz (`syn30564146`) into the directory `cloudforest/`, and decompress.

+**JADBio download** of model data: download from Publication Page the models_jadbio.tar.gz (`syn31110725`) into the directory `jadbio/data/`, and decompress (`tar -xvf models_jadbio.tar.gz`).

 # Model Selection and Input Specifications